carloslme/adlm-segmentation/README.md

 - **Make JSON file**
     We need to provide a JSON file with metadata to the nnUNet model to preprocess and validate the dataset.
     Access this [make_json_file.md](make_json_file.md) file and follow to instructions to make the JSON file.

+#### Resample/Rescale images

+- **Isotropic**
+    In isotropic scaling, the voxels (volume pixels) in the image have equal dimensions in all three directions (x, y, and z).

+    Access this [rescale_isotropic.md](rescale_isotropic.md) file and follow to instructions to split the dataset.

+- **Anisotropic**
+    In anisotropic scaling, the spacing between voxels varies between spatial dimensions.

+    Access this [rescale_anisotropic.md](rescale_anisotropic.md) file and follow to instructions to split the dataset.